standardhealth/cimpl-doc/docs/cimpl6UserGuide.md

 The folder location is specified using the `"examples:"` parameter in the CIMPL configuration file.
 This is illustrated in the figure below:
 ![CIMPL Examples Configuration](img_cimpl/fhirexampleconfig01.png)

+## Compile the Model
+Now that you have created a model using CIMPL it must be compiled using `shr-cli` (Shared Health Record Command Line Interface).

+At a command prompt, navigate to the directory where you installed shr-cli and enter the following (changing mcodeR4 to the model name to compile, and ig-mcode-r4-config.json to the corresponding config file):

+* b.	node . ../dev6/spec -l error -o mcodeR4 -c ig-mcode-r4-config.json

 # QA and Support

 ## Troubleshooting